jina-ai/jina-hub/encoders/image/TirgImageEncoder/README.md

 The **TIRG** model uses `TirgImageEncoder` and encode images into embeddings.

 As a part of **TIRG** model,
-`TirgImageEncoder` encodes data from a ndarray, potentially BatchSize x (Channel x Height x Width) into a BatchSize x d ndarray.
+`TirgImageEncoder` encodes `Document` content from a ndarray, potentially BatchSize x (Channel x Height x Width) into a BatchSize x d ndarray.

 Note: In the TIRG multimodal retrieval example, **TIRG** model takes `TirgMultimodalEncoder` and encode images together with it's associated texts into embeddings at query time.